mindbat/track2-functional/THE-CHAT-RETURNS.md

 will be updated with the new value or state.
-If two or more tasks are actively observing, calculating, and updating even a single address in memory, changes made by one task are invalidating the observations and calculations made by the other tasks, but the other tasks continue on anyway oblivious to these changes.
+If two or more tasks are actively observing, calculating, and updating even a single address in memory, changes made by one task are invalidating the observations and calculations made by the other tasks, but the other tasks continue on anyway, oblivious to these changes.
 This leads to lost changes, or changes that are inconsistent with other changes.

-For example, let's imagine a program that was written where two threads attempt to increment the same number in memory.
+For example, let's imagine a program has been written where two threads attempt to increment the same number in memory.
 If one thread reads the value, increments it, and writes it back to memory all before the other thread performs the same steps, then we will see that the original value was incremented twice.
 On the other hand, if both threads read the value before the other has made the change, then both threads will independently increment the same value, and calculate the same result.
-Each thread will then write it's result back to memory, and outcome will be that the original value will have only been incremented once.
+Each thread will then write it's result back to memory, and outcome will be the original value only incremented once instead of twice.

 ### Black & White Demo